-- 31 Charles James Packe was said to have planted more trees "than any gentleman in the county" and today the mature woodland and parkland is a serene place with a pleasing aspect.
-Outbuildings, barns and stables surrounding the Hall have been restored to a high standard and all modern development is kept well away from the old village. - A small number of properties line the western side of Prestwold Lane, opposite the woodland of Park Plantation and on the eastern side is the lodge and old schoolhouse.
-Most of these properties were workers' cottages and several of the properties are still let out by the estate. - 33 Prestwold Lane is lined by the trees associated with the historic parkland of Prestwold Hall.
+- A small number of properties line the western side of Prestwold Lane, opposite the woodland of Park Plantation and on the eastern side is the lodge and old schoolhouse.
+Most of these properties were workers' cottages and several of the properties are still let out by the estate. - Prestwold Lane is lined by the trees associated with the historic parkland of Prestwold Hall.
 High hedgerows continue along Prestwold Lane, away from the settlement in both directions.
 The western edge of the settlement is more exposed due to the lack of vegetation and the open character of the large field network.
 The settlement is well linked by footpaths between Cotes and Burton on the Wolds, which connect between the villages via pockets of woodland and along hedgerow boundaries.